BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-seven-weeks-in-wheeling.md

 <br/>
 <p>
     One day, I started the washer cycle for my laundry at a local laundromat, then forgot to come back before the laundromat closed.
-    When I went back the next day, someone unknown had taken my laundry out of the washing machine, put in a dryer, and paid for the dryer cycle.
+    When I went back the next day, someone unknown had taken my laundry out of the washing machine, put it in a dryer, and paid for the dryer cycle.
     I opened the dryer to find my clothes clean and dry.
 Then I noticed they'd even added a dryer sheet.
 </p>
 <br/>